rahulshankariyer/PortolioProject/README.md

 5. Probability of Secondary Amputation Being Required
 6. Final Diagnosis

-It also contains the count of True Positives(TP), True Negatives(TN), False Positives(FP) and False Negative(FN) cases for each hospital.
+It also contains the count of True Positives (TP), True Negatives (TN), False Positives (FP) and False Negatives (FN) cases for each hospital.

-1. True Positives(TP) - The patient's limbs were Correctly evaluated as Salvaged.
+1. True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.
-2. True Negatives(TN) - The patient's limbs were Correctly evaluated as Amputated.
+2. True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.
-3. False Positives(FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
+3. False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
-4. False Negatives(FN) - The patient's limbs were Incorrectly evaluated as Amputated.
+4. False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.

 ### 3. Data Used